jesperancinha/jeorg-spring-master-test-drives/bank-company/README.md

 ```

 I removed some nodes because the retrieve GIT information is quite extensive and probably not recommended using in production.

+As described in section [6.2.2.
+Exposing Endpoints](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#actuator.endpoints.exposing) of the actuator documentation, the actuator exposes all endpoints via `JMX` by default.
+Via `HTTP`, we only have `info` and `health` as default available endpoints.

 ## 12 - Spring Boot Testing